In 1851, Henry David Thoreau began a public lecture in his home town of Concord with these words:

 “I wish to speak a word for Nature, for absolute freedom and wildness, as contrasted with a freedom and culture merely civil…”

 The Naturalist School partners with non-profit groups and agencies on planting and green space projects with an emphasis on creating native plant communities and healthy neighborhoods.
-Some of our current and recent urban partners and projects include: Bemis Center for Contemporary Arts, Douglas County (NE) Environmental Services, City of McCook (NE), City of Ottawa (ON), Calgary Zoo (AB), City of Saskatoon (SK), City of Winnipeg (MB), Emmanuel Cemetery Charlestown (SC), New Skete Monastery (NY), Omaha Downtown Improvement District, Omaha Healthy Kids Alliance, Omaha Open Door Mission, Omaha Public Schools, Prospect Hill Cemetery Omaha, and Trees Winnipeg.
+Some of our current and recent urban partners and projects include: Bemis Center for Contemporary Arts, Cope Linder Architects (PA), Douglas County (NE) Environmental Services, City of McCook (NE), City of Ottawa (ON), Calgary Zoo (AB), City of Saskatoon (SK), City of Regina (SK), City of Winnipeg (MB), Emmanuel Cemetery Charlestown (SC), New Skete Monastery (NY), Omaha Downtown Improvement District, Omaha Healthy Kids Alliance, Omaha Open Door Mission, Omaha Public Schools, Prospect Hill Cemetery Omaha, Trees Winnipeg, and Vireo (Omaha/Kansas City.)

 Jack Phillips and The Naturalist School have received awards from The Arbor Day Foundation and Iowa Urban Tree Alliance for their work with communities across the continent.
 If your organization would like to partner with us for a project or program, contact Jack Phillips at firstname.lastname@example.org.